Floorp-Projects/Floorp/docs/bug-mgmt/processes/security-approval.rst

    filing, instead of filing them as open bugs and then closing later.
    This is not always possible, but attention to this, especially when filing from crash-stats, is helpful.
--  Avoid linking it to non-security bugs with Blocks, Depends, Regressions, or See Also, especially if those bugs may give a hint to the sort of security issue involved.
-Mention the bug in a comment on the security bug instead.
-We can always fill in the links later after the fix has shipped.
+-  It is _ok_ to link security bugs to non-security bugs with Blocks, Depends, Regressions, or See Also.
+Users with the editbugs permission will be able to see the reference, but not view a restricted bug.
+   Users without the permission will not be able to see the link.

 Developing the Patch
 ~~~~~~~~~~~~~~~~~~~~